GruberMarkus/Export-RecipientPermissions/docs/README.md

 - Forward_ForwardingSmtpAddress_ForwardOnly

 Default: $true
 ### 1.2.31.
+ExportDistributionGroupMembers
+Export distribution group members, including nested groups and dynamic groups

+This may drastically increase script run time and file size

+This only works for mail-enabled groups and members

+The virtual Right 'MemberRecursive' is used in the export file

+The parameter ExpandGroups can be used independently: ExpandGroups lists all members of a group every time a group is used as a trustee, ExportDistributionGroupMembers only lists the members of each group only once

+Valid values: 'None', 'All', 'OnlyTrustees'
+  'None': Distribution group members are not exported Parameter ExpandGroups can still be used.
+  'All': Members of all distribution groups are exported, parameter GrantorFilter is considerd 'OnlyTrustees': Only export members of those distribution groups that are used as trustees, even when they are excluded via GrantorFilter

+Default: 'OnlyTrustees'
+### 1.2.32.
 ExpandGroups
 Expand groups to their members, including nested groups and dynamic groups

-This may drastically increase script run time
+This may drastically increase script run time and file size

 This only works for mail-enabled groups

 The original permission is still documented, with one additional line for each member of the group
-- For each member of the group, 'Trustee Original Identity' is preserved but suffixed with:
+- For each member of the group, 'Trustee Original Identity' is preserved but suffixed with
   ```
-     [GroupExpanded]
+       [GroupExpandedRecursive]
   ```
-  The whitespace before '[GroupExpanded]' consists of five space characters for sorting reasons.
-- The other trustee properties are the ones of the member
+  (the whitespace consists of five space characters for sorting reasons) The other trustee properties are the ones of the member

-- TrusteeFilter is applied to trustee groups as well as to their finally expanded individual members
+TrusteeFilter is applied to trustee groups as well as to their finally expanded individual members
 - Nested groups are expanded to individual members, but TrusteeFilter is not applied to the nested group

 Default value: $false
-### 1.2.32.
+### 1.2.33.
 ExportTrustees
 Include all trustees in permission report file, only valid or only invalid ones

 Valid trustees are trustees which can be resolved to an Exchange recipient